zorael/wg-monitor/README.md

 ### notification commands

 A custom command can be supplied to be run instead of sending a batsign when a peer is lost.
-It will be invoked with the body of the notification as its first argument, and then four strings of space-separated peer hashes as arguments 2-5.
+It will be invoked with the body of the notification as its first argument, and then five strings of space-separated peer hashes as arguments 2-6.

 In order;